HannesRammer/Dartabase/dartabase_migration/README_CONSOLE.md

       yourProject/db/migrations
         -folder for your database migration files

-9.IMPORTANT if your config data is not correct it might be that dartabase will stop running
+5.Edit the -yourProject/db/config.json file

-in this case make sure to insert the correct data into the config.json file created in your project -yourProject/db/config.json file so dartabase_migration can connect to your existing database. and rerun simpleServer.dart and index.html
+  so dartabase_migration can connect to your existing database.

     eg.
     --------config.json---------